Reform and opening up: Agriculture

-During the pre-reform period, Chinese agricultural performance was extremely poor and food shortages were common.
+During the pre-reform period, Chinese agricultural performance was average and food shortages were common.
 After Deng Xiaoping implemented the household responsibility system, agricultural output increased by 8.2% a year, compared with 2.7% in the pre-reform period, despite a decrease in the area of land used.
 Food prices fell nearly 50%, while agricultural incomes rose.

 Zhao Ziyang wrote in his memoirs that in the years following the household contracting system, "the energy that was unleashed … was magical, beyond what anyone could have imagined.
 A problem thought to be unsolvable had worked itself out in just a few years time … [B]y 1984, farmers actually had more grain than they could sell.
 The state grain storehouses were stacked full from the annual procurement program."

 A fundamental transformation was the economy's growing adoption of cash crops instead of just growing rice and grain.
 Vegetable and meat production increased to the point that Chinese agricultural production was adding the equivalent of California's vegetable industry every two years.
 Growth in the sector slowed after 1984, with agriculture falling from 40% of GDP to 16%; however, increases in agricultural productivity allowed workers to be released for work in industry and services, while simultaneously increasing agricultural production.
 Trade in agriculture was also liberalized and China became an exporter of food, a great contrast to its previous famines and shortages.